 Remove the mouthpiece cover from inhaler, shake 2 -5 seconds

 Explain what the patient needs to do and clear doubts if any.

 Ask the patient to exhale completely and then grasp spacer mouthpiece with teeth and lips while holding inhaler, ensuring that lips form a seal.

 Ask the patient to tip head back slightly, inhale slowly and deeply through the mouth whilst depressing the cansiter fully.

-Instruct the patient to breathe in slowly for 2 – 3 seconds and hold their breath for approximately 10 seconds, then remove the device from the mouth before exhaling slowly through pursed lips
+(single breathe technique) – Instruct the patient to breathe in slowly for 2 – 3 seconds and hold their breath for approximately 10 seconds, then remove the device from the mouth before exhaling slowly through pursed lips.

 Post Procedural Phase